active-group/active-data-http/README.md

 (rpc/defn-rpc get-user! internal-api :- user [id :- realm/integer])
 ```

-And define implementations for those rpcs in some server code, for
+And define implementations for those RPCs in some server code, for
 example with reitit:

 ```clojure